jQSfire125/my_blog/portfolio.markdown

 ---

+### Lending Club loans (Python)

+This was my entry to the workspace competition at [Data Camp][dc].
+The data set contains information for almost 10,000 loans issued by [Lending Club][lc].

+There were multiple goals for this project: explore the data, visualize it, and try to extract useful insights.
+Estimate the time it takes users to pay back their loans and explore the different types of customers that take loans for different purposes.

+As a final step, the goal was to build a model to predict whether a loan will be paid back in full.

+* Classification
+* Logistic Regression, Random Forest, Gradient Boosting

+[Project link][dcwc]

+---

 ### UK used cars market (Python)

 This was the project I presented to achieve Data Scientist Professional [certification][dspc] from [Data Camp][dc].
 The data set contains price information for 6,700 used cars in the UK.